-Silverbeet or chard is a vegetable that is appreciated for its leaves and for its stems or stalks.
+Silverbeet or chard is a leaf green also grown for its stalks.

 Summary of silverbeet facts